flowersw/python-assignments/basics/game-of-sticks/README.md

 ### Deliverables

-* A Git repo called $name containing at least:
+* A Git repo called game-of-sticks containing at least:
   * `README.md` file explaining how to run your project
   * a `requirements.txt` file
   * a suite of tests for your project